 The Gordon E. and Betty I. Moore Foundation (the Foundation) is a tax-exempt private foundation established by Gordon and Betty Moore in September 2000.
-The Foundation fosters path-breaking scientific discovery, environmental conservation, patient care improvements and preservation of the special character of the Bay Area.
+The Foundation fosters path-breaking scientific discovery, environmental conservation, and preservation of the special character of the Bay Area.
 Visit Moore.org or follow @MooreFound.